tmobile/magentaA11y/_checklist-native/sidebar_menu.md

   swipe: |
     Focus moves to the element, expresses its name, role (state, if applicable)
   doubletap: |
-    Activates the button
+    Activates the menu item

 screenreader:
   name:  |
     Purpose is clear and matches visible label
   role:  |
-    Identifies as a button in iOS and button or "double tap to activate" in Android
+    Usually identifies as a button in iOS and button or "double tap to activate" in Android
   group: |
     Visible label is grouped or associated with the button in a single swipe
   state: |